xiranlu427/team2_request_bin/README.md

 ## SETUP

 1. Navigate to the backend directory and install packages using "npm install"
-2. Create a .env file with the keys:
+2. Create an .env file with the keys:
    - HOST
    - PORT
    - SECRET